Higher and foundation tiers

 heat is removed

-from the surroundings that the pool of water under the beaker freezes and forms a solid block of ice.
+from the surroundings by the reacting chemicals that the pool of water under the beaker freezes and forms a solid block of ice.
 This ice

 is so thick that it will stick the beaker to the wooden block.